jayelemar/jayelemar/README.md

 ## I am Jay Elemar Termulo 👋

-I'm a self-taught full-stack developer and an engineer by discipline.
-I started developing and build beautiful websites since 2022.
+I'm a self-taught frontend developer with basic knowledge in backend development.
+An engineer by discipline, I started developing and build beautiful websites since 2022.
 I am still continuing on developing my skills and assets to engage further in an advancing technology nowadays.

 ## 🛠 Tech Stack